Ollie Devoto: Exeter Chiefs: 2016–2024

 On 15 January 2016 it was announced that Devoto had signed for fellow Premiership side Exeter Chiefs on a three-year contract.
 In his first season at the club he started in the 2016–17 Premiership Rugby final as Exeter defeated Wasps to become champions of England for the first time in their history.
 The following season he was a member of the side that won the last edition of the Anglo-Welsh Cup beating former team Bath in the final.

 Devoto came off the bench as a substitute during the 2020 European Rugby Champions Cup final as Exeter defeated Racing 92 to become champions of Europe.
 A week later he started in the 2019–20 Premiership Rugby final as Exeter overcame Wasps to complete an historic league and European double.

 Devoto won his last trophy with Exeter when he came on as a replacement during their 2022–23 Premiership Rugby Cup final victory against London Irish.
 In May 2024 having scored 21 tries in 127 appearances during an eight-year spell it was announced that Devoto would be leaving the club.

-Major League Rugby
+Major League Rugby: 2025–2026

-Devoto joined Chicago Hounds for the 2025 Major League Rugby season.
+In 2025, Devoto joined Chicago Hounds.
+The last game of his career saw him start in the 2026 Major League Rugby final as Chicago Hounds defeated California Legion to become champions for the first time in their history.

+In June 2026, Devoto announced his retirement from the sport.